 To follow Jesus' example of working for justice & peace, demonstrating love & mercy, and living simply.

 We aspire to the Biblical idea of peacemaking: making right relationships with God, people (both on an individual and systemic level), and the rest of creation.

 How do we work towards fulfilling our mission?

-Challenge & equip youth and young adults to think deeply about what it means to live as a follower of Christ’s peacemaking way in our time and place.
+Challenge & equip youth and young adults to think deeply about what it means to live as a follower of Christ (with a focus on His restorative/ peacemaking work) in our time and place

-“Tend & keep” our resources in a way that nourishes the land and provides for our needs and for those in need in the surrounding area.
+“Tend & keep” our resources in a way that nourishes the land and provides for us and for those in need in the surrounding area.

 Growing/ raising food/ fiber